brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 ![shadowdark](https://www.azathought.com/assets/img/posts/2024-08-31-shadowdark3.jpg)

 Shadowdark is basically my go-to game for new players who want to learn "D&D".
 It's very rules-light compared to 5e, making it pretty accessible for newcomers, and even more so if you're already familiar with 5e.
 You get all the traditional stuff: the d20 system, advantage/disadvantage, etc, but the mechanics have been streamlined to the essential.
-No skill checks, no spell slots, much fewer spells, no feats, etc. The [character sheet](https://imgv2-1-f.scribdassets.com/img/document/617822983/original/b465a1ea02/1689281843?v=1) speak for itself when it comes to how simple the game is.
+No skill checks, no spell slots, much fewer spells, no feats, etc. The [character sheet](https://imgv2-1-f.scribdassets.com/img/document/617822983/original/b465a1ea02/1689281843?v=1) speaks for itself when it comes to how simple the game is.

 The game might be rule-simple, but it is also dark, fast, stressful and brutal.
 There's a real-time aspect to the game, as torches are rare and run out after an hour of gane time.
 It's basically a mix of modern and OG D&D, distilled to its essential form.
 I've run a one shot, [Lost Citadel of the Scarlet Minotaur](https://www.thearcanelibrary.com/products/shadowdark-rpg-quickstart-set) with a group of new players, and they really seemed to have a blast.